weaveworks/weave-gitops-private/docs/adrs/0003-wego-cli-pluggability.md

 ### Add plugin model to wego core
 * Add a facility, similar to how kubectl works, where plugins can be installed into a users path
     * Need the ability to associate one plugin with multiple nouns
-        * unless changing the commands so that they identify the plugin.  e.g., wego ee templates get, wego ee cluster get
+        * unless changing the commands so that they identify the plugin.  e.g., wego ee templates get, wego ee cluster get  (the `ee` is the noun and identifies the plugin)

 #### Pros
-* Single wego CLI codebase and binary
+* Single wego CLI codebase and binary - we don't need to build a `wegoee` CLI
+  * The enterprise functionality is still a separate binary
 * Defined plugin approach, which may increase adoption
 * Potential to isolate changes and issues
 * We don't have to spin a new wego CLI every time an issue is uncovered